southwick-associates/B4W-19-01/README.md

 ## Overview

-For Southwick internal use only; Dan's portion of the analysis for the B4W-19-01:
+For Southwick internal use only; Dan's portion of the analysis for the B4W-19-01 project:

 - Preparing Survey data:
     + CO: [data-work/1-svy/svy-weight-csv.zip](data-work/1-svy/svy-weight-csv.zip)